iotaledger/wasp/documentation/docs/guide/chains_and_nodes/setting-up-a-chain.md

 ### Requesting Test Funds

-(If you're using a seed tha that already holds fund, you can skip this step)
+(If you're using a seed that already holds fund, you can skip this step.)

 ```shell
 $ wasp-cli request-funds